alibaba/GraphScope/docs/analytical_engine/overview_and_architecture.md

 Architecture of GAE.
 :::

 - Storage layer: Graph data in real-life is extremely large scale, and thus graph storage stores graph data in a distributed fashion.
 The graph storage consists of different graph formats with different features.
-Although there exist diverse types of graph storage, unified interfaces for graph storage are provided for GAE as well as other computation engines of GraphScope, and thus GAE does not care about how each type of graph storage is implemented.
+Although there exist diverse types of graph storages, unified interfaces for graph storage are provided for GAE as well as other computation engines of GraphScope, and thus GAE does not care about how each type of graph storage is implemented.
 - Engine layer: At the core of GAE is its engine layer.
 It offers user-friendly interfaces for graph algorithms, supporting various programming models, programming languages and computation patterns, so that users can develop their algorithms freely.
 GAE implements many optimization techniques in its engine layer, such as pull/push dynamic switching, cache-efficient memory layout, and pipelining, to achieve better performance.
 - Application layer: The application layer offers an application SDK which provides user-friendly interfaces of accessing graph structural/property data, and communication between different sub-graphs (fragments), so that users can develop their own algorithms easily.
 While graph analytics algorithms can be directly written using the application SDK, we have built a built-in algorithm library consisting of common algorithms for various application domains, to ease the development of new graph applications.